gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Increasing-timeout-threshold-for-large-repositories-while-doing-a-Git-pull-gij-self-managed.md

 The repository is added and indexing should work.

-In **VERSION 2.12.0** of the Git Integration for Jira app, the General setting for **Git operations timeout** was implemented.
+## Git operations timeout

 ![](https://bigbrassband.atlassian.net/wiki/download/attachments/1930396447/image-20210304-084400.png?version=1&modificationDate=1630642794438&cacheVersion=1&api=v2)

 This setting affects how long will Git Integration for Jira app waits for connections performed during git clone and git fetch.
-BigBrassBand recommends to increase the time value if you have large repositories, and in some cases, connecting to them mostly results in timeout.
+We recommend to increase the time value if you have large repositories, and in some cases, when connecting to them mostly results in timeout.

 <div class="bbb-callout bbb--tip">
     <div class="irow">